Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 <p class="caption">(\#fig:fig8-18)Pulling relevant information for the Connor Davidson Resilience Scale (CD-RISC)</p>
 </div>

-You will then build one data dictionary for each instrument you plan to collect (e.g., student survey data dictionary, teacher survey data dictionary, student assessment data dictionary).
-If there are five data sources in your data sources catalog, and four of them are collected by your team (i.e., one is an extant dataset), you should end up with four data dictionaries for your original data.
 All measures/items for each instrument will be included in the data dictionary.
 As you build your data dictionaries, consider the following:

   - Item names
     - Are your variable names meeting the requirements laid out in your style guide?